The Case for Local

 It turns out that how our economy operates can support and improve the well-being of our people and place, or undermine and degrade it.
 Study after study has shown that the more locally owned businesses per capita that a community has, the better off that place is on many of the other indicators of community health.
 The larger the share of transactions in our economy—buying, producing, investing—that involve a locally owned business, the more thriving, equitable, and resilient our economy and community can be.

 If what we buy locally isn't also produced locally when possible, we cut far short the positive local impact of our purchasing.
 Producing more here also creates a more diverse job base—after all, not all of us can or want to be software engineers or biotechs, and you can't feed a family pulling lattes.
 Plus, the more we provide for ourselves, the less reliant we’ll be on uncertain global systems, and the better buffered we'll be from the disruptions of climate change.
 From food and energy, to materials and consumer products, there are thousands of opportunities to responsibly produce more here, creating meaningful, durable livelihoods and a more resilient local economy.
-(Learn more about Seattle Made, our program to encourage local production.)
+(Learn more about Seattle Made, our program to support urban manufacturers and producers.)

 The Institute for Local Self-Reliance has collected and indexed many of the studies that support the Case for Local: